GSA/challenges-and-prizes/_all-challenges/1243-networks-advanced-naval-technology-exercise-netantx-challenge.md

   Additionally, the scenario will contain a set of application traffic flows that will start and stop automatically as the scenario progresses.

-  The iRIL platform used at NetANTX includes monitoring, visualizations and metrics tracking, and participants do not need to dedicate resources to provide this functionality.
+  The iRIL platform used at AINet ANTX includes monitoring, visualizations and metrics tracking, and participants do not need to dedicate resources to provide this functionality.

   Technologies that require specific hardware, proprietary components, or on-premises management appliances or consoles will not be considered.